aniasobo/portfolio/challenges/makersbnb.md

 - [x] One member in your group, create a GitHub repo for your Makersbnb project.
 - [x] Add the other members of your group as collaborators.
-- [ ] Person who adds pull request merges after feedback from team
+- [x] Person who adds pull request merges after feedback from team

 ## TECH STACK:

 - Sinatra app
 - PostGres db
-- JS interface
+- JS/JQuery interface
 - CSS styles
 - hosted on Heroku